Ezra Chapter 4

 4:13 Let be it known now to the king, that, if this city is rebuilt, and the walls are completed,

-they will not give tax, tribute, and forced labor, and it will cause the kings revenue to suffer.
+they will not give tax, tribute, and forced labor, and it will cause the kings revenue (or strength) to suffer.

-4:14 Now because we have partaken from the palace salt, and it was not right for us to see the king’s dishonor, therefore have we sent and notified the king;
+4:14 Now because we have partaken from the palace salt, and it was not right for us to see the king’s dishonor, So have we sent and notified the king;

 4:15 So that he may search in the book of the records of your fathers: so will you discover in the book of the records, and know that this city is a rebellious city, and hurtful to kings and provinces, and insurrection was stirred up in the past: for that reason was [this] city was destroyed.